 With 149ms of delay, the SoundCore Life 2 have slightly less latency than most Bluetooth headphones, which is good.
 Some may still notice a small delay between audio and video while watching TV or any video content.
 On the upside, some devices and apps seem to offer some sort of compensation, so you might not notice the delay as much.
 You can also use the headphones with the audio cable to get rid of the latency.

 The Anker SoundCore Life 2 are decent closed-back headphones that set themselves apart by the value they offer and their amazing 28-hour battery life.
 Unfortunately, their ANC isn’t the best and their large headband might be too large for people with smaller heads.
-See our recommendations for the best noise cancelling headphones under $100 and the best wireless headphones.
+See our recommendations for the best headphones, the best noise cancelling headphones under $100 and the best wireless headphones.

 The Anker SoundCore Life 2 and the Anker SoundCore Space NC are very similar headphones in design.
 However, the main difference between the two is sound.
 The Life 2 have a more balanced and flat frequency response while the Space NC have overemphasized bass and a recessed mid-range, which is better suited for bass-heavy genres.
 The Life 2 also offer more battery life and take less time to charge, but this may be due to the better noise cancelling performance of the Space NC.
 The Space NC are more versatile since they block a good amount of noise while commuting and at the office.